hanachiru/RapidEnum/README.md

 The `[RapidEnumWithType]` can be used to generate utility classes for any enum.

-For `static partial classes` that are `public` or `internal`, give them a `[RapidEnumWithType]` with the target enum as an argument.
+For `static partial class` that are `public` or `internal`, give them a `[RapidEnumWithType]` with the target enum as an argument.
 The class name can be any string, but `Enum name + EnumExtensions` is easier to understand.

 ```csharp
 // System.DateTimeKind has Unspecified, Utc, Local